Best forex brokers in Australia

 Pros

-• Wide Range of Tradable Instruments: Pepperstone provides a diverse selection of tradable instruments, including forex, commodities, indices, stocks, cryptocurrencies, and ETFs.
-This allows users to create a well-balanced and diversified portfolio.
+• Wide range of tradable instruments, including forex, commodities, indices, stocks, cryptocurrencies, and ETFs

 Cons